sharadregoti/tyk-docs/tyk-docs/content/advanced-configuration/integrate/3rd-party-identity-providers.md

 The provider config for SAML has the following values that can be configured in a Profile:

-`SAMLBaseURL` - The host of TIB that will be used in the metadata document for the Service Provider.
-This will form part of the metadata URL used as the Entity ID by the IDP.
-The redirects configured in the IDP must match the expected Host and URI configured in the metadata document made available by Tyk Identity Broker.
+`SAMLBaseURL` - The Tyk Identity Broker host that will be used in the metadata document for the Service Provider.
+This will form part of the metadata URL used as the Entity ID by the IdP.
+The redirects configured in the IdP must match the expected host and URI configured in the metadata document made available by Tyk Identity Broker.

 `FailureRedirect` - Where to redirect failed login requests.